Unifying Quantum Smoothing Theories with Extended Retrodiction: Introduction

 In this work, we show that the quantum recipe for smoothing depends on the knowledge about correlated systems, which is a purely quantum feature absent in classical inference.
-Specifically, the recipe must include what is known about the ancilla involved in the preparation procedure (noticed for retrodiction in \cite{liu2025statequantumcompletedescription}), and about the environment that induces the open evolution.
-We develop a unified retrodictive framework that encompasses all forms of knowledge (agnosticism, classical correlation, quantum correlation...), and identify those that underlie the Petz--Fuchs and the Guevara--Wiseman definitions as special cases.
+Specifically, the recipe must include what is known about the ancilla involved in the preparation procedure (noticed for retrodiction in \cite{liu2026properimproper}), and about the environment that induces the open evolution.
+We develop a unified retrodictive framework that encompasses all forms of knowledge (e.g., agnosticism, classical correlation, quantum correlation), and identify those that underlie the Petz-Fuchs and the Guevara-Wiseman definitions as special cases.
 This perspective clarifies the role of priors in quantum retrodiction and places quantum smoothing in closer analogy to its classical counterpart.